droglenc/NCMTH107/resources/Syllabus-Current.md

 </table>
 </form>

-Lowest possible final letter grades will be assigned by comparing your overall percentage score (rounded to a whole number) to the values shown below:
+Lowest possible final letter grades will be assigned by comparing your overall percentage (rounded to a whole number) to the values shown below:

 <table class="tg">
   <tr><td></td><td>A 92-100</td><td>A- 90-91</td></tr>